daisyzhou/kijiproject.github.com/_posts/userguides/express/DEVEL/2012-01-01-running-jobs.md

 * More than one blank line in a row in the Scala input (from `:paste` or `:load`) will fail.

-* You can also run KijiSchema commands from the KijiExpress shell by using the `:schema-shell` command.
+* `:schema-shell` runs a KijiSchema DDL shell from within the KijiExpress shell.

 See [KijiExpress Shell Command Reference](../shell-commands).